Dawlat Zadran: Career

 Zadran was a refugee in Peshawar, Pakistan, where he started playing cricket along with Mohammad Nabi, Asghar Stanikzai, and Shapoor Zadran.
-He made his List A debut for Afghanistan when they became the first side to tour Pakistan since the 2009 attack on the Sri Lanka national cricket team, with Afghanistan playing 3 unofficial One Day Internationals against Pakistan A. Zadran took 6 wickets in the series, at an average of 28.83, with best figures of 3/45.
+He made his List A debut for Afghanistan when they became the first team to tour Pakistan since the 2009 attack on the Sri Lanka national cricket team, with Afghanistan playing 3 unofficial One Day Internationals against Pakistan A. Zadran took 6 wickets in the series, at an average of 28.83, with best figures of 3/45.
 He later made his first-class debut for Afghanistan against Canada in the 2011-13 ICC Intercontinental Cup and followed this up by making his One Day International (ODI) debut against the same opposition in the 2011–13 ICC Intercontinental Cup One-Day.
 He played both of Afghanistan's ODIs against Canada, taking 4 wickets in the series.

 Zadran was a member of Afghanistan's squad for the 2019 Cricket World Cup.

 He was part of Afghanistan's squad for the 2021 ICC Men's T20 World Cup.